On the Capacity of the Noncausal Relay Channel: Introduction

 \section{Introduction}

 The relay channel was first introduced by van der Meulen \cite{Meulen}.
-In their classic paper \cite{Cover79}, Cover and El Gamal established the cutset upper bound and the decode--forward, partial decode--forward, and compress--forward lower bounds for the relay channel.
-Furthermore, they established the capacity of the degraded and reversely degraded relay channels and relay channels with feedback.
+In their classic paper \cite{Cover79}, Cover and El Gamal established the cutset upper bound and the decode--forward, partial decode--forward, compress--forward, and combined lower bounds for the relay channel.
+Furthermore, they established the capacity for the classes of degraded and reversely degraded relay channels, and relay channels with feedback.

-The relay channel with lookahead was introduced by El~Gamal, Hassanpour, and Mammen~\cite{Hassanpour07}, who mainly studied the following two classes: \begin{itemize} \item Noncausal relay channel (also known as the \emph{relay channel with unlimited lookahead}) in which the relay knows its entire received sequence in advance and hence the relaying functions can depend on the whole received block.
+The relay channel with lookahead was introduced by El~Gamal, Hassanpour, and Mammen~\cite{Hassanpour07}, who mainly studied the following two classes: \begin{itemize} \item Causal relay channel (also known as \emph{relay-without-delay}) in which the relay has access only to the past and present received sequence.
+This model is usually considered when the delay from the sender-receiver link is sufficiently longer than the delay from the sender-relay link so that the relay can depend on the ``present'' in addition to the past received sequence.
+A lower bound for the capacity of this channel was established by combining partial decode--forward and instantaneous relaying coding schemes.
+The cutset upper bound for the causal relay channel was also established.

+\item Noncausal relay channel (also known as \emph{relay-with-unlimited-lookahead}) in which the relay knows its entire received sequence in advance and hence the relaying functions can depend on the whole received block.
+This model provides a limit on the extent to which relaying can help communication.
 Lower bounds on the capacity were established by extending (partial) decode--forward coding scheme to the noncausal case.
-The cutset upper bound for the noncausal relay channel was also established. \item Causal relay channel (also known as the \emph{relay-without-delay channel}) in which the relay has access only to the past and present received sequence.
-A lower bound for the capacity of this channel was established by combining partial decode--forward and instantaneous relaying coding schemes.
-The cutset upper bound for the causal relay channel was also established. \end{itemize}
+The cutset upper bound for the noncausal relay channel was also established.